cogentcore/core/README.md

 # TODO

+* drag on textview should prevent DND -- dnd not getting "processed"

 * All valueview *Name guys need a 1em min height / 1ch min width in case empty

-* generic StructViewWindow

 * inline / reg slice updating needs better coordination between two, as in map.  also map may be doing too many!   could add + to inline map too, and show both inline guys for 0 elements.